Biography: Jennifer Umphress

 Umphress studied with Cesare Toffolo during a month long apprenticeship in Murano, Italy, and has taken workshops with Robert Mickelsen and Janis Miltenberger.
 Her work has been shown at galleries including Transflamations at the Pilchuck Gallery in 2012.
 Umphress was awarded the Glasscraft Emerging Artist Award in 2010.

-In her September 2013 Instructor Collaborative Residency, Umphress will work alongside Amy Rueffert and Carmen Lozar to explore flameworking techniques.
-She plans to work on the technical aspects of flameworking, with a focus on surface design and color.
-Her goal is to develop a conceptual narrative for her work.
+In her September 2013 Instructor Collaborative Residency, Umphress worked alongside Amy Rueffert and Carmen Lozar to explore flameworking techniques.
+She worked on the technical aspects of flameworking, with a focus on surface design and color and an emphasis on developing a conceptual narrative for her work.